Maine Court Records

 Sealing of Arrest Records in Maine

-- The person in the record committed the crime when they were less than 28 years of age.
+- The person in the record committed the crime when they were less than 28 years of age

 Expungement of Arrest Records in Maine

 An expunged arrest record in Maine is considered to have never been recorded, and the individual who was arrested and found guilty is considered never to have been arrested or found guilty of the offense.
+To file for expungement in Maine, an eligible individual is required to petition the Secretary of State.
+The petition should contain information about the arrest and conviction, the arresting law enforcement agencies, and the court responsible for the conviction.

-After receiving a petition to expunge an arrest record that satisfies all requirements, the Secretary of State will promptly notify all law enforcement agencies, licensing or regulatory bodies, courts, correctional facilities, and any other organizations and officers involved in the initial arrest and conviction that gave rise to the record, or who have the record, of the need to remove the records from their database.
+After receiving a petition to expunge an arrest record that satisfies all requirements, the Secretary of State will promptly notify all law enforcement agencies, licensing or regulatory bodies, courts, correctional facilities, and any other organizations and offices involved in the initial arrest and conviction that gave rise to the record, or who have the record, of the need to remove the records from their database.

 How Do I Find Recent Arrests in Maine?